"When you can accept and love the impossible, all is possible"

 And when you forgive realize that the focus is on the “State” i.e. in the attempt to try to let go of all negative emotions and thoughts to that particular person.

-Whatever Action one wishes to use to solve the situation at the external level will be up to everyone’s free will to make a choce but realize that we will always be responsible for every action that we make in life.
+Whatever Action one wishes to use to solve the situation at the external level will be up to everyone’s free will to make choices but realize that we will always be responsible for every action that we make in life.

-No matter what form of suffering or negativity i.e. Anger, Frustration that one experiences from the meditation simply forgive it.
+No matter what form of suffering or negativity i.e. Anger, Frustration that one experiences from the meditation, try to let it go.
 How this is done in meditation is to simply observe the body journey with Stillness.
 By doing this we are learning how to develop stability and not feed any negative energy to sustain our Suffering State.
+This is the practice of forgiveness at the energetic state.